 2. Treat members of the LGBTQ+ community as whole multifaceted people

-Encouraging your pupils to respect and support the diversity in the world can help reduce the inequality that occurs.
-LGBTQ+ individuals are part of every area of society but, unfortunately some remain hidden.
-We can empower LGBTQ+ people by embracing their presence, promoting their voices and talking about their experiences, in order to break down prejudice.
+Encouraging your students to respect and support diversity in the world can help reduce occurrences of inequality.
+A 2017 report by Stonewall on the experience of LGBT young people in schools in Britain found that 45% of LGBT young people have experienced homophobic bullying in schools, and 40% of those who have been bullied have skipped school because of it.
+LGBTQ+ individuals exist in every area of society but some feel forced to conceal their LGBTQ+ identity due to societal pressure and inequality.
+We can empower LGBTQ+ people by embracing their presence, amplifying their voices and talking about their experiences, in order to break down prejudice.

-5. Don’t pressure LGBTQ+ pupils to explain everything
+5. Don’t look to LGBTQ+ pupils to explain everything

-When inclusive conversations are explored in class, there is a tendency to target members of the community that are being discussed, and expecting them to speak up.
-Teachers should be aware that figuring out your own gender and sexual identity can be incredibly confusing, especially for teenage students.
-If a pupil is in that space, they may not feel confident enough to speak on their personal experiences, or on the behalf of an entire community.
-Let pupils volunteer themselves so that you know they are happy to share.
+When inclusive conversations are explored in class, there is a tendency to target members of the community that are being discussed, and expect them to speak up.
+However, it’s important to allow students to volunteer themselves.
 If LGBTQ+ students choose not to share, this should be respected, and they should not be targeted.
 It is not their responsibility to lead the discussion.

-Representation in schools tells LGBTQ+ pupils they are seen, heard, loved and accepted.
-Building inclusivity in the classroom means that our pupils can feel supported and thrive in their education.
+Representation in schools tells LGBTQ+ students they are appreciated and respected.
+You could use our Inspirational LGBTQ+ People PowerPoint to share and teach students about inspirational LGBTQ+ public figures.
+Building inclusivity in the classroom means that our students can feel supported and thrive in their education.